DeveloperMODE-korea/Reversecore_MCP/README.md

 #### Important Notes

-- Replace `/ABSOLUTE_PATH_TO_YOUR_SAMPLES` with the actual absolute path to your binary samples directory
-- Ensure Docker is installed and the `reversecore-mcp` image is built (run `docker build -t reversecore-mcp .`)
+- Ensure Docker is installed and the `reversecore-mcp` image is built (`docker build -t reversecore-mcp .`).
-- For stdio mode, Claude Desktop will automatically start/stop the container for each session
-- For HTTP mode, the server must be running before starting Claude Desktop
+- In HTTP mode, the server must be running before the client connects.
-- **Security**: All files must be placed in the mounted workspace directory (`/app/workspace`) for security.
-Files outside this directory cannot be accessed.
+- Security: Analysis files must be located inside the workspace (`/app/workspace`); files outside this directory are inaccessible.
-- The workspace directory restriction prevents unauthorized file access and path traversal attacks
-- For read-only YARA rules, you can mount an additional directory to `/app/rules` and set `REVERSECORE_READ_DIRS` environment variable
+- Read-only YARA rules can be placed under `/app/rules`, or add extra read paths via the `REVERSECORE_READ_DIRS` environment variable.

 #### Verification